saumyhirpara/saumyhirpara/README.md

 - 🌍 Based in Germany
 - 💻 Focused on Full-Stack Web Development
 - 🚀 Interested in scalable web applications and backend systems
-- 🔎 Open to Werkstudent, Internship and Junior Full-Stack Developer opportunities

 ---